EdTosoy/my-nixos-setup/README.md

 reboot
 ```

-After reboot, LightDM will appear with two Qtile session options:
+After reboot, LightDM will appear.
+Select **"Sway"** and log in with the

-- **Qtile (Wayland)** ← always pick this one
-- Qtile ← this is the X11 session, ignore it

-Log in with the password you set in `secrets.nix`.
+password you set in `secrets.nix`.

 ### 7. Finish up